On photo AS17-134-20425:

 Consequently the photographer has also consistently moved on the right relatively the astronaut who is photographed, and the latter should be seen under a different angle, he should be seen less in profile, more frontally.

-But when we take a close-up at the jeep on the two photos, we can see that there is a detail (I have circled in red) which changes between the two views.
+But when we take a close-up at the rover on the two photos, we can see that there is a detail (I have circled in red) which changes between the two views.

 On photo AS17-136-21069, relatively to AS17-136-21068, the astronaut has just pivoted; we can see the footprint (circled in red) he was making with his left foot on the previous photo.